-However, if one parent can overcome that rebuttable presumption, then that parent may be appointed a sole managing conservator.
-If a party is appointed the sole managing conservator, the other parent will be called the possessory conservator, for which the court will appoint child visitation rights.
+However, if one parent can overcome that rebuttable presumption, then the Court may appoint that parent a sole managing conservator.
+If the Court appoints a party the sole managing conservator, then the other parent is the possessory conservator.
+The Court will then appoint child visitation rights to the possessory conservator.

 Who Determines Where the Children Live if the Parents Have Joint Custody?

 If the parents are JMCs, then a court will designate one of the conservators as the “primary.”
 The primary joint managing conservator will have the exclusive right to designate the primary residence of the child(ren).
 The primary custodial parent will usually also have the exclusive right to receive child support.

 What are the Rights of Parents If They Have Conservatorship?